pulumi/docs/pulumi-hugo/themes/default/content/blog/python-for-pac/index.md

 Devops benefits greatly from policy as code because policies can use software development practices and verify resources without deployments that are costly in time and money.
 Organizations can also gain significant benefits through cost savings, fine-grained control over infrastructure, efficient deployments, improved compliance, and better use of cloud provider native resources.

-## How it Wo
+## How Policy as Code Works

-Policies enforce specific criteria for a resource or a stack (a set of resources).
-A common policy is to ensure that storage is not publicly accessible over the Internet or to ensure that virtual machines must have a firewall.
-Policies are run twice.
-First, during Pulumi preview when the resource graph is creates; and second, during Pulumi update when resources are created.
+Policies enforce specific criteria for a resource or for a set of resources (stacks)).
+For example, a common policy is to ensure that storage is not publicly accessible over the Internet or to ensure that virtual machines must have a firewall.

-Policies are validation functions that evaluate all resources in a Pulumi stack.
-When a resource is in violation of a policy, the validation function calls reportViolation .

 Pulumi supports two types of polices:

 - **ResourceValidationPolicy** validates individual resources in a stack and is run during preview.
 - **StackValidationPolicy** validates the stack as a whole and runs when the stack is deployed because some resources may need to exists to validate inputs or outputs.

+Policies are enforced as either

+- *advisory* which prints a warning message the resource violates the policy
+- *mandatory* prevents a resource deployment if it violates the policy.

 Now that we have the basics of policy as code, lets take a look at example policies written in Python.

 ## Examples

+Policies are validation functions that validate resources in a Pulumi stack.
+In the examples below, we define a function that takes `ResourceValidationArgs` and `ReportViolation` as arguments.
+The function checks to see what type of resource and its arguments, these are used to determine of the resource violates the policy.
+If the resource is not compliant, the function returns the violation and because the enforcement level is *mandatory*, the resource will not be deployed.

 {{< chooser cloud "aws,azure,gcp" >}}
 {{% choosable cloud aws %}}